 Step 4: Higher Confidence, Fewer Approvals

-As the system processes more of your feedback, future similar inputs receive higher confidence scores.
+As the system processes more of your feedback and optimizations are incorporated, future similar inputs receive higher confidence scores.
 The threshold you set stays the same, but more executions clear it because the AI is genuinely more accurate.

 A concrete example: